-Jeff Carroll joined the institute in 2026 to lead a team focused on translational research efforts around Huntington’s Disease within the Brain Health Accelerator.
-He received both his BSc and PhD at the University of British Columbia, where he conducted work under the supervision of Michael Hayden.
-After a postdoc at Harvard Medical School with Marcy MacDonald’s lab at MGH, Jeff began an independent research lab at Western Washington University which later moved to the University of Washington.
-While a graduate student, Jeff co-founded HDBuzz.net, a unique online information platform where HD families can get updates about cutting edge HD Science in news stories written by HD researchers in plain language.
-Over his scientific career, Jeff has used mouse and cellular models with a goal of hastening the development of effective treatments for Huntington’s Disease.
-The lab has had a long-term interest in “huntingtin lowering” strategies, using diverse technologies to lower levels of the mutant gene product that is the unambiguous cause of every case of Huntington’s Disease.
+Jeff Carroll joined the Allen Institute in 2026 and leads the team focused on translational research efforts around Huntington’s disease (HD) within the Brain Health accelerator.
+He received both his BSc and PhD at the University of British Columbia.
+After a postdoc at Harvard Medical School, Jeff began an independent research lab at Western Washington University, which later moved to the University of Washington.
+While a graduate student, he co-founded HDBuzz.net, a unique online information platform where HD families can get updates about cutting-edge HD science in news stories written by HD researchers in plain language.

 Jeff’s area of expertise is in Huntington’s Disease and related repeat expansion disorders, with a particular focus on translational studies in mouse models in these diseases.
 He has carried out foundational work in the development of Antisense Oligonucleotides as a therapeutic option in Huntington’s Disease, other rare expansion disorders and nano-rare disorders.
 In parallel to this translational work, Jeff has conducted work into better understanding the pathogenic mechanisms of Huntington’s Disease, with a particular focus on understanding the origin of transcriptional dysregulation in vulnerable neurons.